Overview of Export of Cleaned Spent Precious Metal Bearing Catalyst

 The authorisation of Export of Cleaned Spent Precious Metal Bearing Catalyst is governed by the Water and Air Act.
 Under the acts, the authorisation for consent NOC is provided in two stages first, when the industry is being established for which Consent to establish is given, and one, when the industry is established and is ready to operate for which consent to operate is granted.

-Documents required for Consent to establish
+Necessary Papers required for Consent to establish

 - Detailed Project Report is a must for Export of Cleaned Spent Precious Metal Bearing Catalyst that contains monetary division related to Pollution Control Measures, Break up of land used, Industrial process, and Flow chart of the Procedure, Control Equipment relating to Air Pollution, and Details for ETP and Solid Waste Management, Production of Waste Water.